 Translating to “Meadow of Gold,” Sonamarg is a paradise for nature lovers and adventure seekers.
 The lush green meadows, dense forests, and glistening glaciers create a captivating backdrop.
 Embark on a thrilling trek to the breathtaking Thajiwas Glacier, where you can indulge in snow activities like sledging and skiing.
 The sparkling Sindh River flowing alongside adds to the serene charm of this scenic wonder.

 Tucked away in the Anantnag district, Betaab Valley is a picturesque destination named after the Bollywood film “Betaab” and personally, one of my favorite places to visit in Srinagar.
-Surrounded by snow-covered mountains, dense pine forests, and meandering streams, the valley exudes tranquility and natural beauty.
+Surrounded by snowy mountains, dense pine forests, and meandering streams, the valley exudes tranquility and natural beauty.
 Take leisurely walks amidst the blooming flowers, enjoy a picnic by the river, or simply bask in the serene ambiance of this hidden gem.

 Speaking of the best places to visit in Kashmir, we just can’t forget about Vaishno Devi.
 Situated in the Trikuta Mountains, Vaishno Devi is one of the holiest Hindu pilgrim sites in India.
 The shrine of Mata Vaishno Devi attracts millions of devotees every year.
 Embark on a spiritual journey as you trek uphill through scenic trails to reach the cave shrine.
 The trek itself is a mesmerizing experience, surrounded by stunning landscapes and the melodious chants of pilgrims.